kyy1-cyy/Squire-VR/README.md

 <br />

 ### ◈ ARCHITECTURAL OVERVIEW
 **Squire VR** is a high-performance, native Android utility engineered to interface directly with VRP mirrors.
-By eliminating the necessity for external hardware (PC/Mobile), it provides a streamlined, standalone sideloading experience directly within the Meta Quest environment.
+By eliminating the necessity for external hardware (PC/Mobile), it provides a streamlined, standalone sideloading experience directly within the Meta Quest environment for Rookie sideloader .

 ---